mkobuolys/flutter-design-patterns/assets/markdown/decorator.md

 ### Pizza

-An interface of the _Pizza_ component which defines a common contract for concrete component and decorator objects.
+An interface of the _Pizza_ component that defines a common contract for concrete component and decorator objects.

 ```
 abstract interface class Pizza {